-Along with the intensive urbanization and tremendous economic development, numerous incidents of aerosol pollution have frequently occurred in China (An et al., 2019; X. Zhang et al., 2019).
+Along with the intensive urbanization and tremendous economic development, numerous incidents of aerosol pollution have frequently occurred in China (An et al., 2019; Zhang et al., 2019).
 Aerosol pollution, characterized by PM{2.5}, occurs primarily within the planetary boundary layer (PBL).
-The horizontal transportation and vertical diffusion of pollutants are obviously affected by the PBL mixing process, associated with intricate turbulent eddies (Ren et al., 2018; Wang et al., 2018; Du et al., 2020).
+The horizontal transportation and vertical diffusion of pollutants are obviously affected by the PBL mixing process, associated with intricate turbulent eddies (Wang et al., 2018; Du et al., 2020).
 Turbulent diffusion, as a vital process, controls the exchange of momentum, heat, water vapor and pollutants through turbulent eddies within the PBL (Stull, 1988).

 Moreover, PBL height (PBLH) directly determines the effective air volume of pollutant diffusion and atmospheric environmental capacity.
-With the continuous development of technology, there are numerous means (e.g., radiosonde, tethered balloon, meteorological tower, aircraft, ground-based remote sensing and space-based remote sensing) and methods (e.g., based on surface fluxes, Richardson number and others diagnostic methods) to determine the PBLH, of course, the results are also different (Zhang et al., 2020).
+With the continuous development of technology, there are numerous means (e.g., radiosonde, tethered balloon, meteorological tower, aircraft, ground-based remote sensing and space-based remote sensing) and methods (e.g., based on surface fluxes, Richardson number and others diagnostic methods) to determine the PBLH.
+Of course, the results are also different

+(Zhang et al., 2020).
 It is worth noting that PBLH is not necessarily negatively correlated with pollutant concentration (Miao et al., 2021).
-In particular, turbulence barrier effect (i.e., it means turbulence may disappear at certain heights forming a 55 laminar flow as if there is a barrier layer hindering the transmission up and down during the heavy pollution episodes) can affect the vertical distribution of pollutants (Ren et al., 2021), which makes the relationship between pollutant and PBLH more uncertain.
-The PBLH can also be diagnosed by the boundary layer parameterization schemes in 60 the model, but the PBLH does not directly determines the effective diffusion of pollutants (Jia and Zhang, 2020; Jia et al., 2021a).
-Instead, vertical diffusion and mixing of pollutants are directly determined by turbulent diffusion coefficient (TDC), and the diagnosis of PBLH may affect the calculation of TDC.
-Previous studies have analyzed a number of pollution cases using process analysis methods (Xing et al., 2017; Gao et al., 2018; Chen et al., 2019).
-The results showed that, for a pollution event, emissions 65 and turbulent diffusion have the greatest contribution to pollutant concentration.
-The evolution of pollutants is mainly controlled by turbulent diffusion, when emissions are unchanged for a short period.
+In particular, turbulence barrier effect (i.e., it means turbulence may disappear at certain heights where it forms a laminar flow as if there is a barrier layer hindering the transmission up and down during the heavy pollution episodes) can impose an effect on the vertical distribution of pollutants (Ren et al., 2021), making the relationship between pollutant and PBLH more uncertain.
+The PBLH can also be diagnosed by the boundary layer parameterization schemes in the model, but the PBLH does not directly determines the effective diffusion of pollutants (Jia and Zhang, 2020).
+Instead, vertical diffusion and mixing of pollutants are directly controlled by turbulent diffusion coefficient (TDC), and the diagnosis of PBLH may affect the calculation of TDC.
+Previous studies have analyzed a number of pollution cases with process analysis methods (Gao et al., 2018; Chen et al., 2019).
+The results showed that, for a pollution event, emissions and turbulent diffusion have the greatest contribution to pollutant concentration.
+The evolution of pollutants is mainly controlled by turbulent diffusion, when emissions remain unchanged for a short period.
 Meanwhile, the contributions of dry deposition, advection transport and chemistry cannot be ignored.
-Therefore, more realistic turbulent diffusion characteristics are extremely important for the simulation of pollutant concentration in 70 the model.
+Consequently, more realistic turbulent diffusion characteristics are extremely important for the simulation of pollutant concentration in the model.